neil314159/portfolio-project-4/README.md

 ## Future Features

 There a number of potentially beneficial user features which were not implemented in this sprint.
-You can view the Kanban board for this project [here](https://github.com/neil314159/portfolio-project-4/projects/1) to see which items were left to be devleoped at a future date.
+You can view the Kanban board for this project [here](https://github.com/neil314159/portfolio-project-4/projects/1) to see which items were left to be developed at a future date.
-* Book Cover API - rather than having to manually search for a book cover image, this could search and retrive the image for the user using the Google Books or Goodreads API.
+* Book Cover API - rather than having to manually search for a book cover image, this could search and retrieve the image for the user using the Google Books or Goodreads API.
 * AJAX editing -  In order to have instant, on-page editing for categories, reviews and comments, it is necessary to implement AJAX using Javascript so that the user no longer has to refresh the page to see the results of their actions.
 It is also possible to use the HTMX library with Django to achieve similar functionality.
-* Night mode - Some users prefer to able to chnage the colour scheme on a site themselves, and this feature would allow them a certain level of control.
+* Night mode - Some users prefer to able to change the colour scheme on a site themselves, and this feature would allow them a certain level of control.
 * Social login - it is possible to use the AllAuth package to implement logins using social account credentials such as a Facebook or Google account.
 Technically this is not very difficult using third-party libraries, but your site must often be verified and approved by the API providers before you can use their credentials to log in users.
 * Book of the week - a nice feature for the site administrator would be the ability to select and highlight a certain book review on the static home page for greater visibility.
-* User messages - commenting has been implemented already but the ability for users to message eac other directy would be beneficial and engaging.
+* User messages - commenting has been implemented already but the ability for users to message each other directly would be beneficial and engaging.
 * Shared wishlists - since wishlists already exist for users, they could potentially share them with other users on the site for reading recommendations.